MicrosoftDocs/azure-docs-powershell/azps-10.0.0/Az.Synapse/Enable-AzSynapseActiveDirectoryOnlyAuthentication.md

 ```

 ## DESCRIPTION
-The **Enable-AzSynapseActiveDirectoryOnlyAuthentication** cmdlet enables Azure Active Directory (Azure AD) only authentication for a specific Synapse workspace.
+The **Enable-AzSynapseActiveDirectoryOnlyAuthentication** cmdlet enables Microsoft Entra ID only authentication for a specific Synapse workspace.

 ## EXAMPLES